 With the start of the new year, the next tax season is coming closer.
-Below are the key 2019 deadlines you need to know for your 2018 tax filings.
+Below are the key 2019 tax deadlines you need to know for your 2018 tax filings.
 If you are looking for help with this, check out these tips to find the best expat tax accountant for your situation.

-Tax due dates for Individuals
+Tax deadlines for Individuals

 - Initial Apr 15 – Due date for individual returns.
 This is also the date interest starts accruing for any tax you owe, even if you file an extension.
 You should make an estimated payment by April 15 to avoid interest if you can’t file yet by that date.